Upcoming Retreat Dates

 Allowing Your Thinking-Mind To Rest

 Sitting practice is allowing what is in your experience to come into focus and become clear, like a scene in a camera, or water in a stream.
 By allowing yourself to face whatever is there, by unclenching, and letting go of strain, you can see a clear, full picture.
 Sitting is an opportunity to practice turning toward whatever is present and being honest with yourself.
 Facing what is present and accepting it is, as Dogen wrote, “the dharma gate of great ease and joy.”
 This is being at peace.
+This is also the beginning of Right Action.
+Community care happens when a group of people see unjust and harmful conditions and collaborate to reduce harm.

 Sitting is also an opportunity to practice being gentle and kind both to yourself and to whatever guests (sensations, feelings, stories) arrive.
 Allow any tension or squeezing of muscles to soften a little bit, just like letting go of your in-breath and allowing the breath to return to the air.
 This tension in your body is related to suffering, the distance between the way things are and your ideas about the way things are.
 You can see whatever arises and all of the conditions underneath them.